owentashlin/GA--project-1-Simon/planning.md

 - need a function that compares the player array to the game array, if matching, reset game and click up to next level

 *Changes/Fixes*
 - change color changes in js to classes and set up toggle on click

 - fix window sizing, consider mobile view options?

+*Stretch*
+- add tone on button click and mute buttonß